imrany/messaging/README.md

-# Smart Spore Hub
+# Whats-email

-Smart Spore Hub is a web application for managing spore data, providing an API for sending emails.
+Whats-email provides an API to send emails and WhatsApp messages.

 ## Usage